Hollins has long been dedicated to fostering a campus community that encourages and values diversity and inclusivity.

 - Sustained Dialogue, a program used at more than 40 colleges and universities brings small groups of students, faculty, and staff from widely different backgrounds together for a semester of deep, peer-facilitated conversations that focus on transforming relationships, community change, and moving dialogue to action.

 - Idella Goodson Glenn serves as Special Advisor on Inclusivity and Diversity.
 Glenn is a collaborative leader with 25 years of higher education experience, including two decades focused on leading diversity and inclusion initiatives.
 She has oversight of and coordinates all inclusivity and diversity activities and programs at the university.

 - Students, faculty, staff, and Roanoke community leaders serve on the The Hollins University Working Group on Slavery and Its Contemporary Legacies.
 Chaired by Associate Professor and Director of International Studies Jon Bohland, the committee seeks to gain a deeper understanding of Hollins’ history and make recommendations on how best to recognize and honor the mid-19th century enslaved and others whose work ensured Hollins’ survival during its early years.
 The committee’s work is the basis of Hollins’ membership in Universities Studying Slavery; in Spring 2018, Hollins hosted the biannual meeting of this group.

 Hollins has and will continue to sponsor or participate in events that illuminate important issues related to diversity, inclusivity, and cultural history.
-Below are highlights from the 2017-18 academic year.
-Please check back later for 2018-19 events.
+Please check back later for updates for 2018-19 events.

 Black History Month Events – 2018-19

 Representative Memory with Brittney Flowers ’17.
 Join Flowers as she discusses the importance of remembering black contributions on the Hollins campus.
 She will share her personal experiences of creating a fuller memory and how creating that historical representation made Hollins even more dear to her.
 Flowers majored in English with a concentration in creative writing and multicultural literature with a minor in social justice.
 Monday, February 19, 5:30 p.m., Goodwin Private Dining Room, Moody Student Center.

 Spiritual and Religious Life Activities – 2018-19